-Premiering during the Istanbul Theater Festival, the surprising, incisive, and at times disturbing, play Nocturnal Symposium—written by Eric De Volder, directed and adapted by Mesut Arslan—will be running at Zorlu PSM Sky Lounge from November 24–27.The play unfolds within a stage designed by the artists Lawrence Malstaf and Meryem Bayram; a wooden installation functions as a sort of empty pool where the characters swim through their lives, their experiences, and their feelings, which are represented by huge spinning tops that move randomly and noisily.
+Premiering during the Istanbul Theater Festival, the surprising, incisive, and at times disturbing, play Nocturnal Symposium—written by Eric De Volder, directed and adapted by Mesut Arslan—will be running at Zorlu PSM Sky Lounge after the festival on January 8.The play unfolds within a stage designed by the artists Lawrence Malstaf and Meryem Bayram; a wooden installation functions as a sort of empty pool where the characters swim through their lives, their experiences, and their feelings, which are represented by huge spinning tops that move randomly and noisily.

 The plot is apparently simple: an absent father and his estranged family who hate him to the point of wishing him dead.
 But Nocturnal Symposium is not a traditional piece, with a clear beginning and a tragic (or happy) ending.
 “It’s not a linear story, it’s more like an intersection and interconnection of all the characters’ individual paths”, Mesut Arslan told The Guide Istanbul.